AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/other/2019-11-23-2019-a-gift-from-switzerland-the-evpatoria-report.md

 My absolute favorite part begins at 7:55—the guitar riffs are *spectacular*.

-The song dies off smoothly, too, giving you a much-needed respite after so much rock :)
+The song dies off gently, too, giving you a much-needed respite after so much rock :)

 ## Thanks, Switzerland

 You've spoiled me.

-Unfortunately, based on the band's [most recent Facebook post](https://www.facebook.com/theevpatoriareport/), it appears that they won't be getting back together anytime soon.
+Unfortunately, based on The Evpatoria Report's [most recent Facebook post](https://www.facebook.com/theevpatoriareport/), it appears that the band won't be getting back together anytime soon.

 But I'll be here, patiently waiting in case they ever do.